billdodd/git_lesson/README.md

 Git is a version control system that prevents us from having the "final doc" problem.

 Git takes snapshots of the entire repository for us to revert back to.

+Local git repositories can be added to a remote server.